DelineaXPM/dsv-k8s/DEVELOPER.md

 ### After Devcontainer Loads

 1. Accept "Install Recommended Extensions" from popup, to automatically get all the preset tools, such as Kubernetes, Go and others setup.

-2. Open a new `zsh-login` terminal and allow the automatic setup to finish, as this will ensure all other required tools are setup.
+1. Open a new `zsh-login` terminal and allow the automatic setup to finish, as this will ensure all other required tools are setup.
     - Make sure to run `direnv allow` as it prompts you, to ensure all project and your personal environment variables (optional).
+1. Make sure Go 1.19 is the correct version running with `go version`.
+   1. If it's not, run `sudo .devcontainer/library-scripts/go-debian.sh "1.19"`
-3. Run setup task:
+2. Run setup task:
     - Using CLI: Run `mage init`

 ## Working With Kind & Stack Locally